objeck/objeck-lang/core/vm/arch/jit/README.md

 Compilers eliminate redundant move instructions and fold constant expressions.
 Boolean expressions are optimized out of loops and target features such as 'cmov' for x86_64 and ARM64 specific instructions are used where appropriate.
 Machine code is generated for general runtime error checking such as Nil de-references and array bounds checks.

-JIT can callback to interpreted code as required.
+JIT'ed code can callback to interpreted code as needed.

 ### Code Layout
 ![alt text](../../../../docs/images/jit_design.svg "JIT Code Layout")